whateveritwas/cafemp/README.md

-# Cafémp – Experimental Media Player for the Nintendo Wii U
+# CaféMP – Experimental Media Player for the Nintendo Wii U

 ## About

-Cafémp is a lightweight, open-source media player for the Wii U, focused on basic media playback from the SD card.
+CaféMP is a lightweight, open-source media player for the Wii U, focused on basic media playback from the SD card.
 It's a work-in-progress and may be unstable.
 It supports most common video and audio formats at resolutions up to 720p at 30 FPS.

 Made with ❤️ in 🇩🇪